How To Prevent Stretch Marks

 How to Prevent Stretch Marks During Rapid Weight Loss

 Losing weight can feel empowering.
 The journey toward a leaner and healthy body often brings more energy, confidence, and mobility.
-But as the fat melts away, another change might catch your attention- stretch marks appearing across the skin.
+But as the fat melts away, another change might catch your attention- stretch marks stretch marks after weight loss appearing across the skin.

 Whether you’ve just started your fitness journey, completed a transformation, or are navigating post-pregnancy recovery, you might notice faint lines forming across your abdomen, arms, thighs, or back.
 These lines can raise questions: Why do they appear when you’re losing weight?
 Can you prevent them?
 And are they permanent?
 In this article, we’ll explain why stretch marks occur during weight loss, who’s more likely to get them, and how to prevent or reduce their severity with evidence-backed strategies.